 Docshipper's been operating for 10 years now.
 What do all those years mean?
 A lot of experience, especially in transport between Vietnam and Europe.
 This experience is at your disposal.

 Take advantage of it and let us answer all your questions.

 What are you waiting for?
 Please contact us.

-More than 10 years of expertise in Asia, enables us to deliver tailor-made freight solutions at hyper competitive prices.
-Do not hesitate to contact our dedicated staff for more information about your transfer, we’re always happy to serve and spread knowledge!
-Contact us
+FNM Advice: More than 10 years of expertise in Asia, enables us to deliver tailor-made freight solutions at hyper-competitive prices.
+Do not hesitate to contact our dedicated staff for more information about your transfer, we’re always happy to serve and spread the knowledge!
+Contact us!

 Can Docshipper handle my shipment from Vietnam to Europe ?

 Thanks to our department specializing in personal belongings, we can easily manage your move in the most professional and efficient way possible.
 We also offer an ecological package.
 This means that you will be responsible for packing and will therefore save 30-50% of the costs.
 Also note that our premium offer is more comprehensive: we cover ALL your needs from the logistics process.

 How DocShipper can handle my shipment from Vietnam to Europe?

 Door to Door is very popular with our customers.
 Why is that?
 Because it's an all-inclusive package, which means you don't have to worry about anything.
 What's more, benefit from our expertise if you have the slightest question.

 What is the cheapest way to ship goods from Vietnam to Europe?